harsh-sangwan2003/25-JS-Questions/README.md

 ## Usage

-Hey! take your JS understading to next level solving these questions!
+Hey! take your JS understading to next level by solving these questions!